One of my clients recently noted that some of his clients were getting emails with this content:

 Keeping eMail Addresses From Harvesters

-If your WordPress website is set up professionally, it will have a plugin like WP-SPAMSHIELD.
-Any email addresses on your website are automatically coded by SpamShield, so a harvester can’t find them.
+If your WordPress website is set up professionally, it will automatically code email addresses, so a harvester can’t find them.
 My client’s website is set up this way.

 The scammers associated emails with his website when they combed through the websites that he has linked on his site.
 They know your website is yourwebsite.com so they can just add “accountant@“ to the front to create that fake email address.